dvdrndlph/xycrf/README.md

 A first-order linear-chain CRF package supporting true feature functions of both observations and tags (X and Y), per the original (some might say painfully naive) CRF formalism.

 At this point, xycrf relies exclusively on stochastic gradient ascent for training.
+L-BFGS training options are forthcoming, but performance of L-BFGS promises to be *painfully* slow in this context.

 ## Usage